CVE-2013-7071

 01 // Technical Summary

-Monitorix versions prior to 3.4.0 are vulnerable to a cross-site scripting (XSS) attack, allowing attackers to inject malicious scripts into the web application.
-This vulnerability, stemming from improper handling of user-supplied input in the handle_request function, could lead to session hijacking, data theft, and website defacement.
+Monitorix versions prior to 3.4.0 are vulnerable to a cross-site scripting (XSS) attack.
+This allows attackers to inject malicious JavaScript into the web interface, potentially leading to account compromise, data theft, or system takeover through client-side exploitation.

 02 // Vulnerability Mechanism